Explain to me… the three-button jacket (and suit)

 three button ankle boots

-Chirac costume and goat
+Chirac suit and goat

 (Photo by Daniel SIMON/Gamma-Rapho via Getty Images)

-Rolling Stones in a three-button suit
+Rolling Stones in three button suits

 2. A more covering, more reserved style